deepgram/browser-agent/README.md

 - The agent component is an all-in-one web component that manages the microphone, websocket, and animation.
 Add it to any page and get chatting!
-- The hal component is the animation, standalone.
+- The hoop component is the animation, standalone.
 More useful when you've got your own rules for socket integration, and just want the look and feel!

 ## Installation